hearit-io/redis-channels/README.md

 ## Running tests

-We bound to deliver the highest possible quality to our valuable open source community by implementing a 100 % test coverage for all packages.
+We want to deliver the highest possible quality to our valuable open source community by implementing 100 % test coverage for all packages.

 To run the test cases a running Redis server is required.